KrishnaBhosle2225/React-News-App/README.md

-News Application to Fetch news from the newsapi.com source.
-Also fetching news dynamically category wise.
+News Application to Fetch News from the newsapi.com source.
+Also fetching news dynamically category-wise.